Frequently Asked Questions (FAQ)

 5. What are the costs for accommodation?

 The resident co-payment rates are determined by the Ministry of Health and Long Term Care.
-Generally speaking, there is a rate increase in July each year.

 6. Who is responsible for labelling each residents personal clothing?

 Upon admission, the resident’s clothing including blankets and comforters are labeled by Sherwood Park Manor staff.
 When additional clothing is brought in to the facility for the resident, please leave it at the front desk for labeling.